Officers

 President: Sue Wentworth – Northumberland, NH

 Sue grew up in southern New Hampshire and started hiking in the early 1970s when she met her husband, Gary.
-They moved to the North Country in February 2011 and love it there.
+They moved to the North Country in February 2011 and love it here.
 Sue met a North Country local soon after relocating and found out how to join TCTA.
-She and Gary and their dog, Bonnie, enjoy trail work very much and are currently the adopters of the Trio Trail and Pond Brook Falls trail.
+She and Gary enjoy trail work very much and are currently the adopters of the Trio Trail and Pond Brook Falls trail.
 In addition to being a board member, Sue is also the CT Trails Coordinator.

 Board Members